 No matter your interest, Caldwell University offers you experiences beyond the classroom.

-Almost half of full-time students live on campus.
+Almost half of full-time undergraduate students live on campus.
 Single, double, and a few quad rooms are available.
-A 200-bed apartment-style residence, Dominican Hall, is state of the art, with modern suites, kitchens, and wireless Internet capability.
+The 200-bed apartment-style residence, Dominican Hall, is state of the art, with modern suites, kitchens, and wireless internet capability.

-Caldwell University has 23 clubs where our students participate actively and enhance their leadership qualities.
+Caldwell University has 23 clubs in which our students participate actively and enhance their leadership qualities.
 Our institution believes in serving the community, and many of our students volunteer in various community-oriented activities.
 These clubs and organizations further enrich the experience of our students and enable them to have a fun time on campus.
-We also offer Greek Life, as our students are members of two sororities and one fraternity.
+We also offer Greek Life; our students are members of two sororities and one fraternity.

-Caldwell University fields NCAA Division II teams in men’s baseball, basketball, soccer, track & field, cross-country, and tennis and women’s basketball, bowling, cross-country, soccer, softball, lacrosse, tennis, track & field, and volleyball.
+Caldwell University fields NCAA Division II teams in men’s baseball, basketball, cross-country, lacrosse, soccer, tennis, and track & field andwomen’s basketball, bowling, cross-country, soccer, softball, lacrosse, tennis, track & field, and volleyball.
 In 2019, Caldwell University built a brand-new eSports arena to support its competitive eSports program.

-At Caldwell approximately 90% of our full-time undergraduate students receive some form of financial aid.
+At Caldwell, approximately 98% ofour full-time undergraduate students receive some form of financial aid.
 Our financial aid counselors work with you to meet your needs and make your Caldwell experience an affordable one.
 Caldwell offers academic scholarships that range from $8,000 to full tuition as well as scholarships for students with a lot of community service and leadership that range from $1,000–$5,000.
 Talented students may also qualify for scholarships in art, music, and athletics.

-Caldwell University offers the second-lowest tuition, fees, room, and board of New Jersey’s private colleges and universities.
+Caldwell University offers one of the lowest combined tuition, fees, room, and board of New Jersey’s private colleges and universities.
 Combined with our financial aid offerings, Caldwell often has a lower price than many public institutions.